brucegroverlee/file-nesting-explorer/README.md

 - **Paste file/folder from other vscode project**: When copying a file or folder from another vscode project and pasting it into the current project, the user gets an error message.
 [Issue #1](https://github.com/brucegroverlee/file-nesting-explorer/issues/1#issue-2716404277)

 - **Copy and Paste a nesting file doesn't copy the folder container**: When copying a file and pasting it into another file, the folder container is not copied.
 [Issue #2](https://github.com/brucegroverlee/file-nesting-explorer/issues/2)

+- **In the Panel's empty space, the Context Menu doesn't open**: This is a limitation of the VSCode API.
+The context menu only opens when you right-click on a View Item.

 - **None of the `File nesting explorer` items can be editable**: Due to the VSCode API limitations, the items in the `File nesting explorer` are not editable.
 Instead, any time you need to rename a file or folder, or you have to create a new file or folder, you'll see the `InputBox` dialog at the top/center of the screen.